 Description of the efforts to provide citizens with reasonable notice and an opportunity to comment on performance reports.

-The City of Enid published the availability of the Consolidated Annual Performance Evaluation Report in the local newspaper.
-The notice gave at least a 15-day comment period and included details regarding the public hearing.
+The 2025 CAPER has been prepared in accordance with the Citizen Participation Plan for the CDBG Entitlement program.
+The City of Enid published the availability of the draft CAPER in the local newspaper on September 8, 2026.

-To ensure citizen participation in the performance report process, the City followed the Citizen Participation Plan.
-Notice was given regarding the availability of the plan and report.
 The notification stated that the City of Enid was accepting comments on the performance report giving citizens the opportunity to view and make public comments.
-A 15-day comment period was open until 6:00 p.m.
-August 15, 2025.
+A 15-day comment period was open until 5:00 p.m.
+September 24, 2026.

-The 2024 CAPER has been prepared in accordance with the Citizen Participation Plan for the CDBG Entitlement program.
 Citizens have a variety of ways to provide comments on all Community Development programs and projects throughout the year.
-The draft version of the 2024 CAPER publication included the following instructions regarding making public comments:
+The 2025 draft CAPER publication included the following instructions regarding public comments:

-COMMENTS MADE AFTER THE CLOSING OF THE COMMENT PERIOD WILL BE ACCEPTED BY THE CDBG COORDINATOR LORINDA MCDANIEL BY EMAIL AT LORINDA.MCDANIEL@ENID.ORG.
+COMMENTS MADE AFTER THE CLOSING OF THE COMMENT PERIOD WILL BE ACCEPTED BY THE CDBG COORDINATOR LORINDA MCDANIEL BY EMAIL AT CDBG@ENID.ORG.
 HOWEVER, COMMENTS MADE AFTER THE COMMENT PERIOD EXPIRATION WILL NOT APPEAR IN THE OFFICIAL REPORT.

-The draft CAPER was released for public comment on July 29, 2025, allowing citizens the required 15-day comment period.
-The comment period closed at 6:00 o'clock p.m. on August 15, 2025.

 Any comments received will be listed below:

 No comments received.